 Bardia National Park is the largest national park in the Terai, a beautiful, unspoiled wilderness of sal forest, grassland and alluvial washes cut by the many fingers of the Karnali River.
 Largely unpopulated, it is often described as what Chitwan National Park was like 30 years ago, before its commercial development.
 One can raft through the park for hours on end and not encounter another person.

-Bardia National Park suffered greatly during the Maoist insurgency.
-Tourism dried up, lodges were mothballed and the wildlife was hit hard by poaching owing to inadequate protection.
-The good news is that all this is now being reversed, and while it’s a long, arduous journey out here, it’s well worth the effort.
+The park suffered greatly during the Maoist insurgency of the 1990s.
+Tourism dried up, lodges were mothballed and wildlife was hit hard by poaching, particularly the rhino population.
+The good news is that this damage is now being reversed, with 31 rhino being counted in 2014, and five more transferred from Chitwan in 2017.

 The park may be inaccessible from May to September due to flooding.